shaman007/key-val/README.md

 Simple server in C that sits at 8080 port, serves like in-memory key-value db.
 It has folowing commands:

 * "write key value" writes or overwrites key with value, saving timestamp
+* "add key value"  writes key with value, saving timestamp, but not overwrites it
+* "update key value" overwrites key with value, saving timestamp, but not add it
 * "search key" searches value by the key
 * "dump index offset" dupms what is in table from index to offset, if there are buckets there.
 Just "dump" returns first 100 indexes.
 * "wipe" drops everyting